go-delve/delve/Documentation/installation/osx/install.md

 Please use the following steps to build and install Delve on OSX.

+## 0) Prerequisites

+Ensure you have a proper compilation toolchain.

+This should be as simple as:

+`xcode-select --install`

 ## 1) Create a self-signed certificate

 You must create a self signed certificate and sign the binary with it: